How to ensure you have the finances to age in place

 Many Canadians are viewing retirement through a different lens than they did a few years ago.

-“The pandemic has reset how people are thinking about aging in later stages of life and elder care for themselves and loved ones,” says Tony Maiorino, vice president and director, head of RBC Wealth Management Family Office Services.
+“The pandemic reset how people are thinking about aging in later stages of life and elder care for themselves and loved ones,” says Tony Maiorino, vice president and director, head of RBC Wealth Management Family Office Services.
 “Previously, people thought they would live at home as long as they could, and then when they couldn’t, they’d move to a residence.”

 Canadians still want to age in place, and now they prefer to avoid moving at all, a survey by the National Institute of Ageing illustrates.